Caffs-hole/229/README.md

 The 229th Squadron is a dedicated group of virtual pilots passionate about tactical aviation and combat simulation.
 We strive for excellence in training, teamwork, and mission execution within the DCS environment.

-## Documentation Structure

-## Guides and Manuals:
+Our documentation is organized into the following categories:

- - Comprehensive guides covering various aspects of tactical training in DCS, including in-depth information on aircraft     systems, controls, operations, and tactical maneuvers.

- - In-depth training manuals covering aircraft-specific procedures, tactics, and standard operating procedures (SOPs).
+- **Guides and Manuals**: Comprehensive guides covering various aspects of tactical training in DCS, including in-depth information on aircraft systems, controls, operations, and tactical maneuvers.
+In-depth training manuals covering aircraft-specific procedures, tactics, and standard operating procedures (SOPs).

-## Mission Briefs: Detailed briefings for upcoming missions, including objectives, roles, and procedures.
+- **Mission Briefs**: Detailed briefings for upcoming missions, including objectives, roles, and procedures.

-## Tactics and Procedures: Tactical maneuvers, communication protocols, and SOPs.
+- **Tactics and Procedures**: Tactical maneuvers, communication protocols, and SOPs.

-## FAQs: Frequently asked questions and troubleshooting tips for common issues.
+- **FAQs**: Frequently asked questions and troubleshooting tips for common issues.

-## Resources: Additional materials, links, and references to support training and mission planning.
+- **Resources**: Additional materials, links, and references to support training and mission planning.

 ## How to Contribute

 We encourage all squadron members to contribute to the documentation and help improve its quality and usefulness.
 Here's how you can contribute: